-Roseman University of Health Sciences issues a diploma and/or certificate to each student.
-Graduates can request that the Registrar's Office reissue a diploma and/or certificate (e.g., name change).
-If a graduate requests a name change, required documentation must be provided to the Registrar's Office.
+Roseman University of Health Sciences allows students to request to use their preferred name rather than their legal name on their diploma.
+Students must complete the Preferred Name Request Form on the website.
+Students may request the re-issue of a diploma/certificate, some fees may apply.
 The re-issued diploma/certificate will be printed exactly as the original except the current officers' signatures will appear.
-Students must complete the "Duplicate Diploma / Certificate Order

-Form" located on the website.
-If the original diploma and/or certificate is not surrendered to the University, the diploma and/or certificate will be marked "Duplicate Diploma/Certificate.
+Students must complete the "Duplicate Diploma / Certificate Order Form" located on the website.
+If more than two diplomas and/or certificates were issued any subsequent copies will be marked "Duplicate Diploma/Certificate.